info-201b-sp24/final-project-AlttiK/README.md

 [Shiny App Link](https://alttik.shinyapps.io/final-project-alttik/)

+Note: If there are errors, refresh/reopen the link and it should work

 # Introduction

 <p>This project aims to analyze and understand NBA player and team clutch performance using data from:</p>